 The publications of the Griot Project Series consist of scholarly monographs and creative works devoted to the interdisciplinary exploration of the aesthetic, artistic and cultural products and intellectual currents of historical and contemporary African America and of the African diaspora using narrative as a thematic and theoretical framework for the selection and execution of its projects.
 The series will be edited by the Director of the Bucknell University Griot Institute, Carmen Gillespie, and considers potential publications in Africana studies from a wide range of disciplines.

-The series aims to produce three books during each three-year period, beginning with the year 2011.
+The series aims to produce two to three, high quality publications each year.
 Each book will be approximately 100-300 manuscript pages in length and will generally have a minimum 500-book print run.
 The audience for the books produced by the Griot Project Series will be academics, artists, and will include a lay audience, as well.
 We ask potential authors to submit for consideration works that have expansive and inclusive appeal and significance.